 - The website should not just tell visitors a story, they should see it.
-Show faces of real people who works for the company (like we did) and the company’s fleet.
+Show faces of real people who work for the company and the company’s fleet.

 - Think of including statistics to demonstrate valuable experience in the form of graphs and figures.
 The number of completed projects, clients that were served, and other accomplishments can be displayed.

-- Great logistics websites boast noteworthy features that make them different from others.
+- Great custom transport web design boasts noteworthy features that make them different from others.
 For instance, they have online systems letting customers track their shipment.

 - They also have online calculators that make it possible to find out the estimated cost and time of the delivery.

 - Let the company speak with customers: use "Contact Us" forms throughout the website and/or links to the "Contact Us" page, and online chat software, thus prompting clients to send requests.